 - Place the cursor at the end of a paragraph, before the paragraph return character.

-TIP Always insert Elements at the end of a paragraph.
-Inserting elements mid-paragraph results in the paragraph 'breaking' at that point.
+Always insert Elements at the end of a paragraph.
+Inserting Elements mid-paragraph results in the paragraph 'breaking' at that point.
 In cases where an Element must be placed as close as possible to related topic content in the text, add an Element Reference in that location after inserting the Element.
 This reference may appear anywhere within paragraph text but is best at the end of a paragraph.

 - In the Typefi tab within the Insert group, click Element.

 - In the Select Element dialogue, choose the Element you want to insert and click OK.